Pris527/nypd-complaints-analysis/README.md

 # nypd-complaints-analysis
 **Uncovering NYC's crime patterns: A data analysis project using BigQuery and Tableau to visualize temporal and geographic trends in NYPD complaint data**.

-This project analyzes three years of NYPD complaint data to uncover patterns in when, where, and how incidents are reported across New York City.
+This project analyses three years of NYPD complaint data to uncover patterns in when, where, and how incidents are reported across New York City.
 It combines large-scale SQL processing in BigQuery with an interactive Tableau dashboard designed to support operational insight and public-facing storytelling.
 As someone transitioning into data analytics from a social science background, I approached this project with two goals:

 1. Demonstrate strong analytical and technical capability using real, messy, multi-gigabyte data.